What people are saying ...

 Commedia dell’Arte, Masks and Physical Theatre

 Learning Through Theatre offers a range of performance workshops, specialising in Commedia dell’Arte.
 The focus is exaggerated characters, comic archetypes, slapstick and half masks.
-This exuberant and zany theatre form dates back over 450 years and has influenced generations of writers, performers, directors and designers on both stage and screen.
+This exuberant theatre form dates back over 450 years and has influenced generations of writers, performers, directors and designers on both stage and screen.
 It is possible to learn the art of comedy and Learning Through Theatre can show you how.

 “Man is least himself when he talks in his own person.